DexterInd/GoPiGo3/docs/source/tutorials-basic/index.rst

 In all these tutorials, you will need:

   1. A `GoPiGo3`_ robot.
-  2. A sensor/actuator if requested in the tutorial : i.e.: a `Grove Buzzer`_, a `Line Follower`_, etc.
+  2. A sensor/actuator if requested in the tutorial : i.e.: a `Grove Buzzer`_, a `Black Line Follower`_, etc.

 .. toctree::
    :maxdepth: 1